-As regards nomenclature, please note that all three types have occasionally been referred to (questionably) as "extragenital orgasms."
-And note also that—at least as far as I could determine—the basic distinctions between types have yet to be elucidated in the (relatively scant) literature on autoeroticim.
+All three types have been referred to as "extragenital orgasms."
+And the basic distinctions between types have yet to be elucidated in the scant literature on autoeroticism.

 “Just recently, I think I experienced a spontaneous orgasm.
 I’m 47, female.
 No erotic dreams, no touching, nothing.
 But absolutely feeling vaginal contractions and pleasure . . .”

-“I’m a 46 year old woman with a high sex drive—although I’m not sure if that has anything to do with it. . .
+“I’m a 46-year-old woman with a high sex drive—although I’m not sure if that has anything to do with it. . .
 [The orgasms] are not as strong as [those] I experience during intercourse but they are still there.
 It can be a bit unnerving if I’m not expecting it . . .”

 “. . .
 It happens a lot while I’m sleeping, but only once while I was awake. . .
 With [me], I’m almost certain [that at night] it’s because of a full bladder.”

 “I am 67 years old.
 Recently I was undergoing a medical examination.
 I was fully clothed, lying on an examining table on my back. . .
 While [the doctor was at his desk writing], I began feeling a lot of tension throughout my entire body.
 Then I started experiencing sexual arousal, to my astonishment.
 That lasted about a half a minute while I wondered how this had happened.
 [When the doctor told me I could sit up, I immediately had] a very strong climax (vaginal contractions and extreme pleasure included) [which] tore through my body, head to foot, and I actually screamed out loud.”

-In a recent New York Times article by William J. Broad, humorously titled “I’ll Have What She’s Thinking” (09/28/13), the author discusses the progress scientists have made in determining not only the prevalence of spontaneous orgasms but their neurophysiological basis.
+In a New York Times article by William J. Broad, humorously titled “I’ll Have What She’s Thinking” (09/28/13), the author discusses the progress scientists have made in determining not only the prevalence of spontaneous orgasms but their neurophysiological basis.
 Although matters of space prevent my going into detail here on the various research findings Broad reports, it’s still worthwhile to note the most important of them.

 Surveying the subject historically, Broad traces scientific investigations of spontaneous orgasms all the way back to the 19th century, where the curious term psychic coitus was originally employed to describe the phenomenon.
 Referring to the work of such luminaries in the field as Havelock Ellis, Alfred C. Kinsey, and Masters and Johnson, the author observes that the “stigma” of such occurrences has faded over time as researchers have increasingly come to recognize such autoeroticism as a natural part of human sexuality.

-Ogden—later joining forces with Barry R. Komisaruk, a biologist at the Newark campus of Rutgers specializing in orgasm research—observed that even in a laboratory setting the ten women in their study were able to reach sexual climax by indulging in erotic imagery alone.
+Ogden—later joining forces with Barry R. Komisaruk, a biologist at the Newark campus of Rutgers specializing in orgasm research—observed that even in a laboratory setting the 10 women in their study were able to reach sexual climax by indulging in erotic imagery alone.
 And that, whether through self-stimulation or mere sexual fantasy, these women experienced similar rises in blood pressure, heart rate, and tolerance for pain—telltale signs of orgasm.
 In a 1992 paper, the two scientists were obliged to conclude that the whole nature of orgasm was due for reassessment.

 © 2013 Leon F. Seltzer, Ph.D.
 All Rights Reserved.